jhedstrom/drupalextension/STEPS.md

   <summary><code>@When I click :link</code></summary>

 <br/>
-Click a link by its text
+Click a link by its text.
 <br/><br/>

 ```gherkin